majorAndrea/E-Commerce/README.md

 - Boostrap
 - Styled Components

-There are some mixed technologies in this project because I have created this project while learning React, Firebase, etc. And I like to experiment when I learn new things because I am learn really well and fast when I practice.
+There are some mixed technologies in this project because I have created this project while learning React, Redux, Firebase, ecc... and I like to experiment while learning new things.

 -> From time to time I update this project.